fsossai/jacobi-hybrid/README.md

 memory by means of the so called one-sided communications feature.

 ## Benchmarks
-The following is a complete list of command line option that the software supports:
+The following is a complete list of command line option that the software supports (3D version):

 ```
 Usage: jacobi [-m] [-s=DIRECTION] [-n=DIRECTION] [-H=NUM] [-i=FILENAME] [-h]